leggetter/leggetter.co.uk/_posts/2012-02-19-jquery-uk-2012-event-dont-always-use-jquery.markdown

   - jquk
   - api-fanboy
 permalink: /2012/02/19/jquery-uk-2012-event-dont-always-use-jquery.html
+excerpt: "jQuery is a funny thing; it's made JavaScript coding easy for advanced developers and accessible to web designers, and you could even say that the web designer role has very much changed because of it.
+It's made web interfaces much richer and interactive.
+But, it's also made us lazy because it's so easy to use.
+It's time to take a step back and start thinking about best practices.
+And sometimes that might mean <em>not using</em> jQuery."
 ---

 <p><em>I started writing this right after the jQuery UK event but have only just found time to finish it off sitting in Stansted airport at 7am.</em></p>